RajaJaganathan/JavaScript-Prototype-Makes-Me-Crying/README.md

 }

 ```
 We need Point constructor to draw a line.
-But here in one disadvantage of Point constructor function and it's own constructor pattern problem.
+But above code have one disadvantage of Point constructor function and it's own constructor pattern problem.

 ```
 var p1 = new Point(100,100);